stefan-jeitler/change-blog/ReadMe.md

 There are three states that a version can have.

 * Not Released and Not Deleted
-* Released (read-only)
+* Released
-* Deleted (read-only)
+* Deleted

 The last two make versions read-only.
-Version properties including the change log lines can be modified as long it hasn't been deleted or released.
+Version properties including the change logs can be modified as long it hasn't been deleted or released.
 Deleted versions can still be fetched from the api.
 The appropriate endpoints provide a switch **IncludeDeleted** to include these versions in the response.